 The Business Plus plan is $60-a-month and it includes 15 InMail messages.
 Also included are unlimited searches in your extended network as well as advanced search filters.
 If you’re looking for a lead-builder tool that provides lead recommendations and real-time insights on existing accounts and leads, you can choose LinkedIn’s Sales Navigator Professional version for $80 per month.

 The Best of the Best

 While the benefits of LinkedIn Premium aren’t always visible right from the start, they can be very positive for the long term.
-That being said, if you would like to share your LinkedIn Premium experience with us, we’d love to hear it!
+That being said, if you would like to share your discuss LinkedIn strategy, we’d to talk to you!